pluja/awesome-privacy/README.md

 > Note: Alternative clients will share your IP with the service as they make direct requests.

+### Alternative Frontends

+Alternative frontends are good to protect your individual privacy.
+You can still consume the contents of privative and privacy-harmful services with protection over your privacy and some anonimity.
+Even using most these alternative frontends, still, the privative services will receive requests about the content you are consuming (even not knowing it is you).
+This sitll harms the collective privacy and adds data to their algorithms in some ways.

+You can use these tools to automatically redirect any links to privacy-respecting alternative frontends:

+- [Farside](https://github.com/benbusby/farside) - A smart redirecting gateway for various frontend services.
+- [LibRedirect](https://github.com/libredirect/libredirect#get) - A web extension that redirects YouTube, Twitter, Instagram... requests to alternative privacy friendly frontends and backends.
+- [UntrackMe](https://www.f-droid.org/en/packages/app.fedilab.nitterizeme/) - Transform Youtube, Twitter & Instagram links to their free and open source alternatives.

 ### Instagram
 <img width="16" src="misc/forbidden.png"> </img> Don't use Instagram (or at least the official client).
 Instagram is a very privacy-invasive app with biased results and feeds based on user profiles, it is also used as a manipulation tool and has a lot of censorship going against free speech.
 Lastly, it has an addictive and toxic UI design.